 Transportation in Hawaii: rent a car through Pelican

-The Hawaiian Islands have a very well established infrastructure to all the places of interest.
+The Hawaiian Islands have a very well established infrastructure for reaching all the places of interest.
 There is a nice road with parking to the viewpoints, there is always a place for a car along the beaches and the gasoline, which you have to fill up yourself, costs about 0,90 € per liter (which is first and last thing cheaper than here).
-A car with full insurance will set you back about 300€ per week, with Maui and Kauai again being a bit more expensive.
+A car renting with full insurance will cost you about 300€ per week, with Maui and Kauai again being a bit more expensive.
 Otherwise it doesn’t matter what company you choose.
 They are all at airports with a very good shuttle bus system.

 If you want to use another type of transport, such as a bus, you will only be happy in Honolulu.
 Otherwise, bus lines run sporadically and not to all interesting locations.
 You can get a lot done in Hawaii with a car.
 The advantage of the islands is that they are relatively small.
 From one beautiful beach to the next, which is on the other side of the island, it takes an hour – two at the most, and from the beach to the volcano (3500 mnm) it’s about 2.5 hours.
 Thanks to the car you can also save on food and groceries (we recommend supermarkets “Foodland”, “Safeway”, “Costco”, etc.), the trunk of the car can still hold more.